-- RTA is actively working on an Access to Transit plan to inform the creation of an Access to Transit program that will provide funding for transit infrastructure through a future call for projects program. - SMART is ensuring ADA-compliant bus stops are installed prior to launching new and extended bus routes, and began a bus stop condition assessment in 2024. - DPM plans to update all stations with new security technology and informational kiosks in 2024. - TheRide is moving forward with planning and design for improvements to the Blake Transit Center and Ypsilanti Transit Center. - DDOT's Jason Hargrove Transit Center opened in May 2024 at the Michigan State Fairgrounds. - The RTA continues to fund the Access to Transit Program (ATP) to update pedestrian and cyclist infrastructure and amenities at transit stops in the region.
+- RTA is actively working on an Access to Transit plan to inform the creation of an Access to Transit program that will provide funding for transit infrastructure through a future call for projects program. - SMART is ensuring ADA-compliant bus stops are installed prior to launching new and extended bus routes, and began a bus stop condition assessment in 2024. - DPM improved real-time data, ADA accessibility, connections to QLINE, and increased signage to identify stop locations in public right-of-way, with updates to all stations including new security technology and informational kiosks by 2025. - TheRide is moving forward with planning and design for improvements to the Blake Transit Center and Ypsilanti Transit Center. - DDOT's Jason Hargrove Transit Center opened in May 2024 at the Michigan State Fairgrounds. - The RTA continues to fund the Access to Transit Program (ATP) to update pedestrian and cyclist infrastructure and amenities at transit stops in the region.